RoboForm vs 1Password: which is the best password manager?

 RoboForm and 1Password throw in the password and account-sharing features so that their users can safely share credentials with others, too.

 With RoboForm, credential-sharing requires just a few easy clicks.
 You have full control over who has access, access level, and can revoke the access at any time.
 Individual item sharing aside, there’s also an option to share an entire folder with others.
-The only caveat here is that your recipient must have a RoboForm account, which is easy enough since it has a free plan.
+On the downside, you can only share passwords with other RoboForm users, which makes this function highly limited.

 Autofill